Lissy93/dashy/docs/authentication.md

 ## Built-In Auth

 Dashy has a basic login page included, and frontend authentication.
 You can enable this by adding users to the `auth` section under `appConfig` in your `conf.yml`.
-If this section is not specified, then no authentication will be required to access the app, and it the homepage will resolve to your dashboard.
+If this section is not specified, then no authentication will be required to access the app, and the homepage will resolve to your dashboard.

 ### Setting Up Authentication